LaurelineP/advent-of-code/HEADER.md

 Navigating through the folders using CLI was enhanced.
 We can provide an argument to the CLI corresponding to the challenge to check

-https://github.com/user-attachments/assets/74ff6fcc-a654-445d-abda-93cfa19b42ec
+### Authentication Presetup
+- Connect to Advent of Code
+- Gets the application cookie
+	- open Inspector > tab Application > Cookie > select the value of cookie for your session Copy the environment file `.env.example` to `.env` https://github.com/user-attachments/assets/74ff6fcc-a654-445d-abda-93cfa19b42ec

+### Running the code
+Different options are available using the specific commands
+- `pnpm run-challenge` with an optional date argument
+- `pnpm dev`

+#### Behaviors
-1. By default - it will run today's code
+1. By default - it will generate and/or run today's code
 	```sh
 	pnpm run-challenge
 	```